lnfernux/lnfernux.github.io/SecuringWindowsServer.md

 ## About the guide

-In this "guide" I'll write about the things I summarized for myself while taking the exam, going into some of the concepts, technologies and PowerShell cmdlets I studied and used.
+In this "guide" I'll write about the things I summarized for myself while studying for the "Securing Windows Server 2016" exam, building my lab, working with windows in general, going  - into some of the concepts, technologies and PowerShell cmdlets I studied and used.

 ### Chapter 1 - Server Hardening